 Fixing leaky kidneys

-Diabetes can cause the kidney’s filter to become damaged so it leaks out protein, and this can lead to kidney failure.
-But interesting new research that we funded shows that it might be possible to plug those leaks before they cause too much damage.
+Kidneys damaged by diabetes can start to leak out protein, and this can lead to kidney failure.
+But interesting new research shows that it might be possible to plug those leaks before they cause too much damage.

 How do kidneys “leak”?